klederson/ModelCore/README.md

 model.$isChanged('fname')
 ```

-Here is a pratical sample in the html using AngularJS
+Here is a practical sample in the html using AngularJS

 ```html
 <input ng-class="{unsaved: item.$isChanged('fname')}" ng-model="item.fname" />